 The State Board of Education has multiple responsibilities under the charter school law for administration, oversight and reporting.
 Its primary responsibility is approval of school districts wishing to be authorizers of charter schools.
 Through its representation on the Washington State Charter School Commission, it also participates in the authorizing of charter schools.
 For detailed information about charter schools, see the Charter Schools FAQ.

-Initiative 1240, approved by the voters at the November 2012 general election, assigns major responsibilities to the State Board of Education for implementation and oversight of the state’s new charter schools law.
-The initiative is codified in Public Schools title as RCW 28A.710.
+Initiative 1240, approved by the voters at the November 2012 general election, assigned major responsibilities to the State Board of Education for implementation and oversight of the state’s charter schools law.
+The initiative was codified as RCW 28A.710.

 Frequently Asked Questions